Why Is My Afro Hair Thinning at The Crown

 Central Centrifugal Cicatricial Alopecia and Traction Alopecia Can Cause Texture Hair to Thin at the Crown

 For men and women with afro hair types, thinning at the crown can be accompanied with symptoms of soreness and sensitivity of the scalp.
 These symptoms are unique to men and women with afro hair.
-Thinning and/or hair loss at the centre of the scalp, along with soreness and/or scarring is caused by hair styling practices employed by men and women with textured hair.
+Thinning and/or hair loss at the centre of the scalp, along with soreness and/or scarring is caused by hair styling practices employed by men and women with textured hair that are either too abrasive, too hot or chemically damaging.
 The hair care regimes and hair styling techniques used to manage and maintain afro hair frequently results in Central Centrifugal Cicatricial Alopecia (CCCA) and Traction Alopecia, both of which cause hair thinning and/or hair loss at the crown of the scalp.

 What is Central Centrifugal Cicatricial Alopecia (CCCA) and Why Does it Cause Hair Loss at The Crown?